cloudamqp/terraform-provider-cloudamqp/website/docs/r/integration_log.html.markdown

 # cloudamqp_integration_log

 This resource allows you to create and manage third party log integrations for a CloudAMQP instance.
 Once configured, the logs produced will be forward to corresponding integration.
-This resource depends on CloudAMQP instance identifier, `cloudamqp_instance.instance.id`.

 Only available for dedicated subscription plans.